Kyle Mewburn: Biography

 She has spoken out in favour of the move for a New Zealand children's laureate and the recent decision by the World Health Organisation (WHO) to change its definition of transgender from being a mental health disorder.

-Kyle lives with her wife, Marion (a well-known potter), two cats and 24 chickens, in a self-built house with a grass roof in Millers Flat, Central Otago.
+Mewburn lives with her wife, Marion (a well-known potter), two cats and 24 chickens, in a self-built house with a grass roof in Millers Flat, Central Otago.

 Awards and prizes

 Mewburn's books have been published in 27 countries and won numerous awards including New Zealand Children's Book of the Year with Old Hu-hu in 2010 and a number of Storylines Notable Book Awards.
 Mewburn won the Joy Cowley Award (presented by Storylines Children's Literature Foundation of New Zealand) in 2005, and won both the Picture Book Category and the Children's Choice Category with Kiss!
 Kiss!
 Yuck!
 Yuck! at the 2007 New Zealand Post Book Awards for Children and Young Adults.

-Kyle was the University of Otago College of Education / Creative New Zealand Children's Writer in Residence at Otago University in 2011.
+Mewburn was the University of Otago College of Education / Creative New Zealand Children's Writer in Residence at Otago University in 2011.